 3. Environmental Priming: The secret psychology of meatballs

 First demonstrated in the 1970s, priming is when our brains call on unconscious connections in response to a stimulus — also called primes.
 In other words, what we’re exposed to now changes our behavior later.

-What we’re exposed to now changes our behavior later.
+Priming Effect: What we’re exposed to now changes our behavior later.

 Priming is passive, subtle, and people aren’t aware it’s happening.
 And it can be activated with almost any kind of stimulus.
 Images, words, smells, light, sound, tasks, touch, or temperature can all unconsciously affect our choices.

-How the Priming Effect grew the brand
+How the Environmental Priming Grew the IKEA Brand

 At first glance, it might not seem like IKEA’s food has an effect on their furniture sales.
 But according to the company’s research, 30% of its shoppers come to the stores just to eat.
 In 2017, the company made $2.24 billion from food sales.
 That makes them the tenth-largest food retailer in the world.